 Commonly referred to as one of the most beautiful countries in the world for travelers, Nepal is a beautiful backpacking haven open to everyone!
 It has sprawling, lush forests and glistening, snow-capped mountains just waiting to be explored!
 And while that may seem like something to dive right into, there are a few essential things to know before you go.
-Check out this list of the top things I wish I knew before going to Nepal to make your next trip nothing but happy hiking:
+Check out this list of the top things I wish I knew before going to Nepal to make your next trip nothing but happy hiking .Here are some Things You Should Know Before Going to Nepal.

 When in doubt, go for bottled water!